bw-math/bw-math/docs/source/notes/statistics/00_INTRODUCTION.rst

             You are ordered to continue.

-        The results were nowhere near as large as in Dr. Milgrim's original experiment.
+        With this slight change, the results were nowhere near as large as in Dr. Milgrim's original experiment.

 .. _data_classification: